Filter factor: Calculating exposure increase

 A change of 3 f-stops is equivalent to a filter factor of 8.

 As a consequence of this relationship, filter factors should be multiplied together when such filters are stacked, as opposed to stop adjustments, which should be added together.

 Filter factors for common filters

 The table below gives approximate filter factors for a variety of common photographic filters.
-It is important to note that filter factors are highly dependent on the spectral response curve of the film being used.
+Filter factors are highly dependent on the spectral response curve of the film being used.
 Thus, filter factors provided by the film manufacturer should be preferred over the ones documented below.
-Furthermore, note well that these factors are for daylight color temperature (5600K); when shooting under a different color temperature of ambient light, these values will most likely be incorrect.
+Furthermore, these factors are for daylight color temperature (5600K); when shooting under a different color temperature of ambient light, these values will most likely be incorrect.